brianblaze14/ftp-server/README.md

 # ftp-server

-The FTP server code is attached as a simple java server could be used for the file transfer testing.
+The FTP server code is attached as a simple java server code could be used for the file transfer testing.

 ---------------------------------------------------------------------------------------
 The jar is also attached to be executed in the local environment,